weynandk/info_threefold/src/whitepapers/tf_whitepaper_104/tf_whitepaper_104.md

 ![alt_text](./img/principles.png)

 To build this Grid, ThreeFold contributors have developed the ThreeFold Token (TFT), a decentralized digital currency with a commercial utility use.
-TFTs are generated only when Internet capacity is added to the Grid, which means that TFTs are directly generated  by Internet capacity being added to  the ThreeFold network.
-The Grid is managed by the ThreeFold blockchain (TF Chain), which can issue a maximum of 100 billion TFTs.
+TFTs are generated only when Internet capacity is added to the Grid, which means that TFTs are directly generated  by Internet capacity being added to  the ThreeFold Grid.
+The ThreeFold Grid is managed by the ThreeFold blockchain (TF Chain), which can issue a maximum of 100 billion TFTs.

 The only way how new Tokens can be created is as a result of independent “farmers” connecting servers (storage and compute) to the existing Internet.
 No Tokens have been issued, printed or created any other way.
 There are no founder tokens, or bonus tokens…